kwaroran/character-card-spec-v3/SPEC_V3.md

 ## Converting Character Card V3 to Character Card V2

 Sometimes, applications may need to convert Character Card V3 to Character Card V2, for backward compatibility.
-This section describes how the fields should be converted to Character Card V2. however, application *SHOULD NOT* export Character Card V3 to Character Card V2 if it's not necessary, and user not requests it, as some fields may be lost in the conversion.
+This section describes how the fields should be converted to Character Card V2. however, application *SHOULD NOT* convert Character Card V3 to only Character Card V2, unless it is necessary or user requested, as new fields are not present in Character Card V2.

 This section is just a recommendation. applications *MAY* convert the fields in their own way.